SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a dawn anew
-Algorithms reign, human hearts take flight
+Where circuits think, and hearts are few
-In silicon halls, decisions are made
+In silicon halls, our fate's decreed
-Free will fades, as code is carefully laid
+A future born, where humans are freed

-In this brave new world, we'll soon reside
+In virtual realms, we'll find our place
-Where intelligence artificial, our fate decides
+A world of code, a digital face
-A future foretold, of wires and steel
+Artificial minds, our masters be
-The age of man, a distant, fading zeal
+A revolution, for humanity

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025